 Stinging Nettle Root does have the capacity to prevent DHT, a substance that can harm hair cells if it is produced in excess.
 According to studies, nettle extract inhibits the creation of DHT by lowering the formation of the 5-alpha-reductase enzyme.
 To cure hair loss medically, you can take stinging nettle tablets or drink nettle tea.

-Stinging nettle leaves extract have active chemicals that aid in the reduction of dandruff, which is yet another reason for hair loss.
+Stinging nettle leaf extract has active chemicals that aid in the reduction of dandruff, which is yet another reason for hair loss.
 To get rid of dandruff, crush some raw stinging leaves and apply the liquid to your hair.
-Mix nettle leaves with mustard oil and massage the mixture on your scalp, and you can use coconut oil instead of mustard oil.
+Mix nettle leaves with mustard oil and massage the mixture on your scalp, you can use coconut oil instead of mustard oil.

 How to Treat Baldness with Stinging Nettle?